NordicESMhub/GEO4962/_episodes/14-running_analyzing.md

 ### Running your experiment

-Now you are ready to submit your simulation on Abel.
+Now you are ready to submit your simulation on Saga.

-<font color="red">On Abel:</font>
+<font color="red">On Saga:</font>

 ~~~
 cd ~/cesm_case/f2000.T31T31.$EXPNAME